masives/articles/1.React-4-blocking-navigation/index.md

 2. Use [history](https://github.com/ReactTraining/history)

-    We can block transitions by subcribing to history.block().
+    We can block transitions by subscribing to history.block().
 It accepts string (prompt message) or function that might return string.

     ```js
     history.block(() => {